 Moving away from the traditional workforce model

 A popular sourcing strategy for many organizations is launching a Direct Sourcing program in combination with, or instead of, engaging third party staffing vendors for the acquisition of skilled workers and contingent workers.
+(Because a Direct Sourcing program has many benefits).

 If your organization is exploring ways in which to augment your current workforce with a more nimble approach to employment, the information below will help your organization make an informed decision as to whether a Direct Sourcing Program is right for you - and how you can get started.